Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Introduction

 My work relates to the literature examining determinants of refugee labor market integration, with particular emphasis on the role of initial employment conditions in shaping labor market trajectories (see \citealp[]{brell2020labor} for a comprehensive review).
 This literature identifies multiple factors influencing integration outcomes, including local labor market characteristics such as attitudes against migrants, local unemployment rates and labor market performance \citep{aaslund2007and, aksoy2023first, steinmayr} and local regulations \citep{fasani2021lift,ahrens2024,brunner2014impact,brucker2021occupational}.

 My study contributes to this literature by estimating the effects of early but temporary job availability on refugee labor market integration.
 Closely related is \citet{steinmayr}, who demonstrate positive employment effects for refugees receiving labor market access in Austrian regions with higher overall job availability, including seasonal employment.
-More specifically, my study contributes to emerging literature on how low-barrier employment opportunities affect the labor market integration of refugees.
+My identification strategy goes further by exploiting within-region, within-year variation in hospitality labor demand, which absorbs persistent regional differences in labor market conditions and isolates the effect of short-term, sector-specific job availability from broader regional economic characteristics.
+I also contribute to emerging literature on how low-barrier employment opportunities affect the labor market integration of refugees.
 Recent evidence suggests that first work policies and gig economy opportunities not necessarily lead to better labor market integration but potentially crowds out human capital investments \citep{arendt2022,arendt2023,degenhardtnimczik}.\footnote{More broadly, this literature also connects to the literature investigating the impact of first-work policies for the unemployed (see, e.g. \citealp{card2018works}). }

 I extend this literature in two dimensions: First, my identification strategy exploits within-year, within-region variation, which absorbs any remaining differences in labor markets not captured by location fixed effects and effectively nets out other potential confounders.
 Second, I focus exclusively on seasonal variation in the hospitality sector.
 With approximately 25\% of refugees' employment in their first year concentrated in the hospitality sector in Austria, and similar patterns documented in Switzerland \citep{ahrens2024} and Germany \citep{hauptmann2022beschaeftigung}, this sector represents the most relevant entry point for refugee labor market integration across many European countries.
-I thus complement previous work by focusing on a more traditional type of low-barrier employment.
-My findings do neither provide evidence for lasting employment benefits nor for a distortion of human capital investments.
-Compared to particularly low entry barrier jobs in the gig economy, jobs in the hospitality sector may simply not be necessarily lower-quality jobs.
-Given that the refugee labor market in Austria largely consists of lower-barrier jobs, the difference in job quality between hospitality jobs and other jobs may not be as big.
-Thus, I both show that refugees' strong initial response to seasonal work does not translate into sustained employment advantages, thereby providing additional evidence that challenges the implicit assumption that any early employment uniformly benefits long-term integration.
-On the other hand, I provide evidence that not all low-barrier jobs necessarily distort human capital investments.